FAQ and Fees

 Counseling sessions are an hour long and cost $250.

 Many factors go into setting a fee for therapy, and one of the main factors in setting my fee is that I intentionally keep a small caseload focused on only taking on clients I know I will likely do good work with.
 I spend time outside of our sessions learning, reflecting on our work together, and consulting with colleagues.
 When you invest in an hour of therapy you are investing in much more than that hour – you are investing in a relationship with a counselor who is dedicated to offering specialized, attentive care.
-When I worked in insurance based settings, I often showed up burned out, unprepared, and saw such a variety of clients that I could never fully dive deep into learning about the broad spectrum of what my clients were bringing to therapy.
+When I worked in insurance based settings, I often showed up burned out and was required to see such a variety of clients that I could never fully dive deep into learning about the broad spectrum of what my clients were bringing to therapy.
 I have intentionally cultivated this counseling practice to offer you the version of me that is able to show up calm, prepared, and fully present.

 Do you take insurance?